khofstadter/CS220-AU-navigating-the-digital-world/README.md

   - web-design and web-hosting

 ## log
-21-09-21 added digital-identities.md and syllabus.md.
+2021-09-28 moved assessment info to assessment template repo 2021-09-21 added digital-identities.md and syllabus.md.
 Decided that each file should be written for a wider audience (e.g. Medium) to help raise the quality of writing.